deeptendies/mining-sec-edgar/README.md

 https://pandas.pydata.org/docs/reference/api/pandas.read_excel.html

-# Would be nice to have if we can periodically generate some reports and update our stakeholders at wsb
+# Noice to haves
-https://www.reddit.com/r/wallstreetbets/
+Would be nice to have if we can periodically generate some reports and update our stakeholders at wsb https://www.reddit.com/r/wallstreetbets/